wangywUST/wangywust.github.io/Course/lecture_1.md

 - Understand idiomatic expressions ("kicked the bucket" means something very different from "kicked the ball")
 - Grasp long-distance dependencies ("The keys, which I thought I had left on the kitchen counter yesterday morning, were actually in my coat pocket")

-##### Information Refinement

-After the attention mechanism identifies relevant connections, the information passes through a series of specialized neural networks.
-These networks:
-- Combine and transform the gathered context
-- Extract higher-level patterns
-- Refine the understanding of each piece of text

-#### Generation and Decision Making

-The final stage involves converting all this processed information into useful output.
-Whether the task is:
-- Completing a sentence
-- Translating text
-- Answering a question
-- Summarizing a document

-The model uses a probability distribution system to select the most appropriate output.
-This is similar to a skilled writer choosing the perfect word from their vocabulary, considering both meaning and context.

 #### Real-World Applications and Impact

 The Transformer architecture has enabled breakthrough applications in: